Electrons trapped in graphene magnetic quantum dots with mass term: Numerical analysis

-The scattering efficiency $Q$ as a function of the magnetic field $B$ and radius $R$ of the GQD is shown in Fig. \ref{fig5art} for four different values of the energy gap $\Delta=0$ meV, $14$, $18$ meV, $19.9$ meV.
+The scattering efficiency $Q$ as a function of the magnetic field $B$ and radius $R$ of the GQD is shown in Fig. \ref{fig5art} for four different values of the energy gap {$\Delta=0,14,18,19.9$ meV}.
 In Fig. \ref{fig5art}a for $ \Delta=0 $, we observe that starting from $R \approx 32$ nm, the wide bands correspond to $m = 1, 2, 3$ and narrow bands correspond to $m = 4,5$ begin to show up.
-These important increases of $Q$ are designated as "scattering resonances" and are associated with a specific scattering mode.
-It is clear that the interaction is very low below below $R\approx 32$ nm.
-Furthermore, as shown in Fig. \ref{fig5art}a, the interaction is very weak inside the GQD, regardless of its radius, below $B \approx $0.4 T. Now by increasing $\Delta$ in Figs. \ref{fig5art}(b,c,d), we see that bangs appear for large values of $R$ and grow as $\Delta$ increases.
-In particular, in Fig. \ref{fig5art}d, the bangs appear for $R=45$ nm and an energy gap $\Delta=19.9$ meV closes to the incident one.
-This shows that the bangs corresponding to the scattering modes shift to larger values of $R$ as long as $\Delta$ is increased.
+These important increases in $Q$ are designated as "scattering resonances" and are associated with a specific scattering mode.
+It is clear that the interaction is very low below $R\approx 32$ nm.
+Furthermore, as shown in Fig. \ref{fig5art}a, the interaction is very weak inside the GQD, regardless of its radius, below $B \approx $0.4 T. Now by increasing $\Delta$ in Figs. \ref{fig5art}(b,c,d), we see that {bands} appear for large values of $R$ and grow as $\Delta$ increases.
+In particular, in Fig. \ref{fig5art}d, the bands appear for $R=45$ nm and an energy gap $\Delta=19.9$ meV closes to the incident energy.
+This shows that the wide bands corresponding to the scattering modes ($m=1,\cdots,5$) shift to larger values of $R$ as long as $\Delta$ is increased. {It can be seen that the bands corresponding to the scattering modes (the interaction inside the quantum dot) start to become visible at a higher value of $R$ than in the case where $\Delta=0$.
+The interaction is very weak inside the quantum dot, whatever its radius, below $B =0.4$ T and only from $R=0$ to $100$ nm.
+Now, if we increase $R$, the interaction starts to be visible for smaller values of $B$. }

-Fig. \ref{fig6art} shows $Q$ as a function of $R$ for $E=20$ meV, four values of $ \Delta$m and the the magnetic field (a): $ B=0.8 $ T, (b): $ B=2.2$ T, (c): $ B=3.2$ T. In Fig. \ref{fig6art}a, we observe that the most relevant resonance peaks are concentrated in the radius interval 50–100 nm.
-However, as $B $ increase, we see that this interval shifts to small values of $ R $, as shown in Figs. \ref{fig6art}(b,c).
-More importantly, $Q$ becomes significant when $R$ is low and $\Delta$ is close to the incident energy.
+Fig. \ref{fig6art} shows $Q$ as a function of $R$ for $E=20$ meV, four values of $ \Delta$ and magnetic field (a): $ B=0.8 $ T, (b): $ B=2.2$ T, (c): $ B=3.2$ T. In Fig. \ref{fig6art}a, we observe that the most relevant resonance peaks are concentrated in the radius interval $[50,100]$ nm.
+However, this interval shifts to small values of $ R $ when $B $ increases, as shown in Figs. \ref{fig6art}(b,c). {This is related to the fact that the cyclotron radius varies inversely with the magnetic field.} More importantly, $Q$ becomes significant when $R$ is low and $\Delta$ is close to the incident energy.
 When $R$ is less than 20 nm, adding an energy gap $\Delta$ increases scattering efficiency $Q$, but when $R$ exceeds 20 nm, $Q$ decreases as $\Delta$ increases.